 - 2 Tbsp unsalted butter melted

 - Pulse cookies in a food processor until coarse.
-Place in bowl and stir in melted butter.
-Spread over parchment lined sheet pan and bake at 350F for 5mins.
+Place in bowl and stir in enough melted butter so that the streusel starts to clump.
+Spread over parchment lined baking sheet and bake at 350F for 5mins.

 - Cool completely and spoon into bottom of jars/bowls.

 - Place cream into a bowl with a whisk (or whisk attachment) and place in fridge.*